-Where there is no advertisement, prospecting or marketing activities in Portugal in relation to an offer and the offer is exclusively addressed to qualified investors and/or 99 or less non-qualified investors resident and/or located in Portugal, the offer should qualify as a private placement.
+Where there is no advertisement, prospecting or marketing activities in Portugal in relation to an offer and the offer is exclusively addressed to qualified investors and/or 149 or less non-qualified investors resident and/or located in Portugal, the offer should qualify as a private placement.

-The following entities are considered as qualified investors: (i) credit institutions; (ii) investment companies; (iii) insurance companies; (iv) collective investment institutions and their respective managing companies; (v) pension funds and their respective managing companies; (vi) other authorised or regulated financial institutions, such as securitisation companies or funds; (vii) financial institutions of states outside the European Union performing activities similar to those indicated in (i) to (vi) above; (viii) entities negotiating financial instruments on commodities; and (ix) national and regional governments, central banks and public agencies managing state debt, such as the European Central Bank, European Investment Bank, International Monetary Fund and World Bank.

-Other entities may also be deemed as a qualified investor for the purpose of determining an offer as a private placement, notably: (i) entities whose main activity is to invest in securities; (ii) companies that, in accordance with their annual accounts, fulfil at least two of the following criteria: (a) an average of 250 or more workers during the relevant year, (b) assets in an amount above EUR 43 million, and/or (c) a turnover of more than EUR 50 million; (iii) small and medium sized companies, if registered with the CMVM, having their registered offices in Portugal and that, in accordance with their annual accounts, fulfil one of the criteria mentioned in (a), (b) and (c) above; and (iv) individuals resident and/or located in Portugal, if registered with the CMVM, that fulfil at least two of the following criteria: (a) have, in the past, made significant market transactions over securities with a frequency of at least 10 operations per quarter in the past year, (b) have a portfolio of securities in an amount of more than EUR 500,000, and/or (c) have performed any activity, at least during one year, in the financial sector, in a position that demands knowledge of investment in securities.
+The following entities are considered as qualified investors: (i) credit institutions; (ii) investment companies; (iii) insurance companies; (iv) collective investment institutions and their respective managing companies; (v) pension funds and their respective managing companies; (vi) other authorised or regulated financial institutions, such as securitisation companies or funds; (vii) financial institutions of states outside the EU performing activities similar to those indicated in (i) to (vi) above; (viii) entities negotiating financial instruments on commodities; (ix) national and regional governments, central banks and public agencies managing state debt, such as the European Central Bank, European Investment Bank, International Monetary Fund and World Bank; and (x) persons who render investment services or carry out investment activities, which consist exclusively in dealing on own account in futures or spot markets, the latter for the sole purpose of hedging positions on derivatives markets, or deal or make prices on behalf of other members of said markets and which are guaranteed by a clearing member of the same markets, where responsibility for ensuring the performance of contracts is assumed by one of said members; (xi) legal persons whose dimension, according to their last individual annual accounts, meets two of the following criteria (1) equity of EUR 2 milion (2) total assets of EUR 20 million (3) net turnover of EUR 40 million; and (xii) people who have been given this treatment, in accordance with the procedure set out in article 317-B of the CVM, and that fulfil at least two of the following criteria: (a) have, in the past, made significant market transactions over securities with a frequency of at least 10 operations per quarter in the past year, (b) have a portfolio of securities in an amount of more than EUR 500,000, and/or (c) have performed any activity, at least during one year, in the financial sector, in a position that demands knowledge of investment in securities.